Engee documentation

 Out[0]:

-The difference between immutable struct and mutable struct with constant fields.
+The difference between an immutable struct and a mutable struct with constant fields.

-Despite the fact that fields of immutable struct and constant fields of mutable struct cannot be changed, there is a significant difference between objects of such types with the same fields.
+Despite the fact that the fields of an immutable structure and constant fields of a mutable structure cannot be changed, there is a significant difference between objects of these types with the same fields.

-In case of immutable type - objects with the same fields are literally one and the same object, because all objects with the same fields will be located at the same address.
+In the case of an immutable type, objects with the same fields are literally the same object, since all objects with the same fields will be located at the same address.

 In [ ]: